yavuzahmet1/nba-legends/README.md

 ## Steps to Solution

-- Step 1: Create React App using `npx create-react-app nba-legends`
+- Step 1: Create React App using `pnpm create react-app my-app`

-- Step 2: Build NBA Legends app using [data.js](./assets/data.js), images in [assets](./assets/) folder.
+- Step 2: Build NBA Legends app using [data.js](./src/helper/data.js), images in [assets](./assets/) folder.

 - Step 4: Push your application into your own public repo on Github